Joseph Roland Ernst: Murder, trial, and execution

 On June 25, 1959, Ernst was found guilty of first degree murder.
 He was sentenced to death after the jury did not recommend mercy.
 His lawyer had sought a conviction for second degree murder.
-Asked if he had anything to say, Ernst, pale and visibly shaken by his death sentence, replied "No, I have nothing to say."
-After being denied clemency by Governor Robert B. Meyner, he was scheduled for execution in March 1961.
-However, Ernst won a stay of execution.
+Asked if he had anything to say, Ernst, pale and visibly shaken by his death sentence, replied, "No, I have nothing to say."
+After losing his appeal to the Supreme Court of New Jersey denied clemency by Governor Robert B. Meyner, he was scheduled for execution in March 1961.
+However, Ernst was granted a stay of execution by a federal appellate court so he could file further appeals.

 According to fellow death row inmate Edgar Smith, Ernst was a "devotee of Adolf Hitler", who believed that "reports of the extermination of Jews were fabrications by Zionists."
 At the time of the murder, newspapers reported that Ernst had "H-a-t-e" tattooed onto the fingers of his right hand.

 After losing further appeals, Ernst petitioned the new governor, Richard J. Hughes, for clemency.
-However, Hughes refused to intervene.
+Hughes also declined to intervene.
 Ernst was executed by electrocution at the Trenton State Prison on July 31, 1962.
 His last meal consisted of turkey and stuffing, mashed potatoes and peas, lemon meringue pie, ice cream, a layer cake plus cigars.
-His last words were, "You're not going to see anything."
+Described as defiant to the end, his last words were, "You're not going to see anything."
+Ernst was the last person to be executed involuntarily in New Jersey.
+Ralph Hudson, who was executed for the murder of his estranged wife in 1963, had rejected a plea offer and asked for the death penalty.